 Indoor Boredom Busters

-24. Make a Time Capsule.
-Add in some photos, favorite things, and notes, and set a date to open it ten years or another date in the future.
+28. Create a time capsule.
+Add in some photos, favorite things, and notes, and set a date to open it ten years in the future.

-29. Call a friend.
-There’s something so beautiful about talking to an old friend you haven’t seen in a while but really gets you.
+30. Call a friend.
+There’s something so beautiful when you talk to an old friend you haven’t seen in a while but really gets you.
 Take time to connect with some of the people you love.
 You can also set up a FamilyApp chat to reconnect with your favorite family members and friends.

-31. Take a bath.
-Whether you’re giving your kids a bubble bath, or taking care of yourself with an indulgent Epsom salt bath, enjoy some quiet time to unwind.
+32. Take a bath.
+Whether you’re giving your kids a bubble bath, or taking advantage care of yourself with an indulgent Epsom salt bath, enjoy some quiet time to unwind.

 Whether you’re hunkered down inside or exploring the great outdoors, there are so many ways to keep your mind and body active.
-Let us know about your favorite boredom busters in the comments!
+Let us know about your favorite boredom busters on your favorite family app!